NadavCarmel/randomized_kernel_svd/README.md

 Implementation of normalized Laplacian decomposition (for spectral clustering purposes etc.) by using a randomized SVD approach.

+In fact, since we are usually interested at the eigen-vectors associated with the smallest eigen-values of the Laplacian, we *do not* approximate it at all.
+Rather, we compute the eigen-vectors associated with the *highest* eigen-values of the normalized *symmetric* kernel (adjacency) matrix.

 The involves steps are:
 - FPS sampling of the data
 - Kernel matrix low rank approximation (Nyström approximation)